threefoldtech/tfconnect_pkid/README.md

 Set the value of a document corresponding to {key} indexed by the public key {pk}.
 This is only possible when sending following header; signed by the secret key corresponding to {pk}.

 pk is hex encoded
-request data is a base64 encoded signed message
+request data is a base64 encoded and signed header is base64 encoded and signed

 ```
 { 'intent' : 'pkid.store', timestamp: 'epochtime'}